 Our exposed basement ceiling has officially been painted and our basement has finally been put back together…okay, almost, but we’re working on it.
 The whole basement project started out over a year ago, and one of the steps that took the longest was these first 5 tips in preparation for painting an open beam ceiling.

-Ken and I both agreed, as most anyone probably would, that using a paint sprayer for an open beam or exposed ceiling was in order, so I was very grateful that Homeright was willing to send me a Power-Flo Pro 2800 Airless Paint Sprayer.
+Ken and I both agreed, as most anyone probably would, that using a paint sprayer for an open beam or exposed ceiling was in order.
+So I was very grateful that Homeright was willing to send me a Power-Flo Pro 2800 Airless Paint Sprayer.
 And although there was still a lot of work that went into preparing the basement to paint spray the ceiling, when it came time to do the actual paint spraying, the Power-Flo Pro 2800 worked very efficiently for us.

 The paint we used was the Glidden Duo, which is paint and primer combined and it worked very well with this paint sprayer.

 Here is what I liked about this sprayer:

-1) The machine started up right out of the box without any problems, and continued to work without issue throughout the whole two weekend sessions of the painting process.
+1) The machine started up right out of the box without any problems and continued to work without issue throughout the whole two-weekend sessions of the painting process.

-2) The instruction manual that came in the box provided all of the information needed to assemble, start up, use and clean the machine, as well as a list of troubleshooting tips, just in case.
+2) The instruction manual that came in the box provided all of the information needed to assemble, start up, use, and clean the machine.
+As well as a list of troubleshooting tips, just in case.

 Here are our 15 tips for painting an exposed basement ceiling with a paint sprayer:

+Prep-work.
 It’s all in the preparation!

-The actual paint spraying part of this job, though it is still hard work and rather intensive because you are spraying upwards, against gravity, will go soooo much smoother if you spend the time beforehand prepping everything to make the paint spraying portion organized, safe and clean.
+The actual paint spraying part of this job, though it is still hard work and rather intensive because you are spraying upwards, against gravity, will go soooo much smoother if you spend the time beforehand prepping everything to make the paint spraying portion organized, safe, and clean.

 Read directions and familiarize

 We read the directions for the Pro 2800 paint sprayer thoroughly.
-And although we did not read them front to back cover, but we did familiarize ourselves with the sprayer parts, the operating directions, and the cleaning directions, so that we knew what to expect.
+And although we did not read them front to back cover, we did familiarize ourselves with the sprayer parts, the operating directions, and the cleaning directions, so that we knew what to expect.

 Have an assistant

-I wouldn’t say it’s a requirement to have an “assistant” to the person who will be doing the actual paint spraying, but I will say that it definitely made it easier that I was there to assist Ken with everything from cleaning his safety glasses (about 20 times) to helping him clean the machine at the end of the day.
+I wouldn’t say it’s a requirement to have an “assistant” to the person who will be doing the actual paint spraying, but I will say that it definitely made it easier.
+I was there to assist Ken with everything from cleaning his safety glasses (about 20 times) to helping him clean the machine at the end of the day.

 Masking off non-paint areas

 No matter how far you strip down a basement for a paint spraying application, there are usually some areas that still need to be masked off.
-A combination of painters tape, plastic and cardboard can cover a multitude of electrical or plumbing equipment.
+A combination of painter’s tape, plastic, and cardboard can cover a multitude of electrical or plumbing equipment.

-For the outlets, Ken removed the face plate, laid a piece of plastic over the outlet, then put the face plate back on.
-This helped cover up the outlet, but allowed the outer pieces to be painted.
+For the outlets, Ken removed the faceplate, laid a piece of plastic over the outlet, then put the faceplate back on.
+This helped cover up the outlet but allowed the outer pieces to be painted.
 We were also able to use this outlet to plug in the paint sprayer and construction light.

-On the first half of the basement, we used plastic tarps on the floor.
+In the first half of the basement, we used plastic tarps on the floor.
 This did NOT work well.
 The paint mist that landed on the floor made the plastic very slippery.
-When we prepped for painting the second half of the basement, we used masking paper (36″ roll size).
-We taped it down with masking tape rather than painters tape because the painters tape didn’t hold as well.
+When we prepped for painting the second half of the basement, we used a roll of masking paper, like this one).

 Cover and turn off furnace**

 Our furnace has a switch, so we were able to turn our’s off and then cover it to protect it from painting.
-Ken was familiar with the safety requirements for this task, but **seeking the assistance of a professional hvac person for this task is strongly recommended if you have any questions in this regard.**
+Ken was familiar with the safety requirements for this task, but **seeking the assistance of a professional HVAC person for this task is strongly recommended if you have any questions in this regard.**

-Since many light fixtures are on the ceiling, and the ceiling is what is being sprayed with paint, having a construction type light can come in very handy.
+Since many light fixtures are on the ceiling, and the ceiling is what is being sprayed with paint, having a construction-type light can come in very handy.

 The basement was pitch dark once the ceiling lights were covered and the windows were covered.
 The construction light was not only our only source of light, but it also provided very good lighting for the painting job.